-Property leases are generally divided into (i) non-residential (also referred to as commercial) leases i.e. for offices, retail space, hotels, etc.); and (ii) residential leases.
+Property leases are generally divided into (i) non-residential (also referred to as commercial) leases i.e. for offices, retail space, hotels, etc); and (ii) residential leases.

-The Italian Tenancy Law contains certain mandatory provisions (e.g. relating to the term of the lease, rent increases, tenant's rights to sublet and assignment, etc.) that may not be departed from in favor of the landlord, but only in favor of the tenant.
-Any contractual deviation from these which is less favorable to the tenant, even if explicitly accepted, would be declared null and void and automatically replaced by the mandatory provision of the Tenancy Law.
+The Italian Tenancy Law contains certain provisions in favour of the tenant that cannot be derogated by the parties (e.g., relating to the duration of the lease, ISTAT indexation, tenant's withdrawal right for serious reasons, tenant's pre-emption right in case of sale or new lease of the property, tenant's rights to automatically sublet or assign the lease in case of sale or lease of the business, etc) that may not be departed from in favour of the landlord, but only in favour of the tenant.
+Any contractual deviation from these which is less favourable to the tenant, even if explicitly accepted, would be declared null and void and automatically replaced by the mandatory provision of the Tenancy Law.

-As regards non-residential lease agreements entered into after November 11, 2014 (and pre-existing leases subject to amendment agreements) with a yearly rent higher than EUR250,000 (excluding those regarding buildings with a historical value confirmed by a local administrative order), the parties are free to expressly agree terms and conditions which depart even if they favor the landlord from the mandatory provisions of the Tenancy Law.
-Since the execution of a business lease agreement instead of a property lease agreement traditionally relied on the wider freedom granted to the parties in the negotiation of the contractual terms and conditions, it is clear that this advantage currently only applies to non-residential lease agreements with a rent to equal or lower than EUR250.000.
+As regards non-residential lease agreements entered into after 11 November 2014 (and pre-existing leases subject to amendment agreements) with a yearly rent higher than EUR250,000 (excluding those regarding buildings with a historical value confirmed by a local administrative order), the parties are free to expressly agree terms and conditions which depart even if they favour the landlord from the mandatory provisions of the Tenancy Law.

+Since the execution of a business lease agreement instead of a property lease agreement traditionally relied on the wider freedom granted to the parties in the negotiation of the contractual terms and conditions, it is clear that this advantage currently only applies to non-residential lease agreements with a rent to equal or lower than EUR250,000.